 What are the types of core banking systems?

-Depending on the hosting, IT core banking systems can fall into the following categories:
+Depending on the hosting, IT core banking systems can fall into the following categories, each leveraging different banking technology approaches:

 - On-premise solution.
 This system works on a locally-hosted infrastructure, providing the bank administration with several customization options.